stripe-contrib/stripe-cli/README.md

 <a href="http://badge.fury.io/rb/stripe-cli"><img style="float:right;" src="https://badge.fury.io/rb/stripe-cli.png" alt="Gem Version" height="18"></a>
 <a href="https://codeclimate.com/repos/52773e8fc7f3a3121a004455/feed"><img style="float:right;margin-right:10px;" src="https://codeclimate.com/repos/52773e8fc7f3a3121a004455/badges/67e5d04281479d6f8cb3/gpa.png"></a>
 # Stripe::CLI
-stripe-cli is a command line interface to [Stripe](https://stripe.com).
+stripe-cli is the command line interface to [Stripe](https://stripe.com).

+Offering a friendly, intuitive interface to the entire API via a git-style command suite.

+With an emphasis on convenience and productivity and a commitment to pretty, colorful, but most of all READABLE output.

 Uses [AwesomePrint](https://github.com/michaeldv/awesome_print) to provide very readable output on your command line.

 ![example output](./output.png)

-Note that all JSON-style epoch timestamps have been converted to **real life** DateTime stamps, you're welcome!
+Note that Date/Time stamps are converted automatically.
+No more Epoch/Unix timestamp garbage!

 ## Installation